cap-sized/capport/docs/service.md

 Rust clients for external services, like database connections, gRPC clients etc.

 This design allows us to attach an arbitrary number of services to a distributor.

+### `DefaultSvcDistributor`

+Acts as the default registry provided by capport, implements `Configurable`.
+It will include the ability to hold a single instance of every single client that service provides.
+However it only instantiates those the `required_svcs` that are passed to the `setup` method.

 ### Service Paradigm